-All interested students should fill out an application.
-Applications can found on WinnersDrinkMilk.com or by emailing Allie Rieth.
-Applications will be open from January 1 until April 1.
-Applicants will be notified in May, with terms of service for the five ambassadors beginning June 1, 2019, and running until June 1, 2020.
+Applicants will be notified in December, with terms of service for the five ambassadors beginning January 1, 2023 and running until December 31, 2023.
 Students must be either attending a university in Indiana or be residents of Indiana.

-The five selected dairy ambassadors will be awarded a $2500 scholarship in installments over the course of their year of service.
+The five selected dairy ambassadors will be awarded a $2,500 scholarship in installments over the course of their year of service.
 Students selected who do not fulfill their responsibilities as ambassadors will not receive the full scholarship amount.
-Installments will be awarded upon selection ($500), in October ($500), in February ($500), and upon completion in June of the next year ($1,000).
+Installments will be awarded upon selection ($500), in March ($500), in July ($500) and upon completion in December of that year ($1,000).

 The five selected dairy ambassadors will complete one activity or assignment each month.
 Any missed assignments require a reason and notice.
 A missed assignment with good reason can be made up at another time, but multiple missed assignments or any missed without notice can result in suspension of privileges.
 The activities are designed to take students about three hours or less to complete each month.